The sweetness from fresh peaches and the depth of smoke marry to make a deliciously smoked peach jam.

 No. 1 --> Use ripe freestone peaches, they are much easier to pit than a clingstone.

 No. 2 --> If you like, use apple or pecan pellets for this recipe.
-I used what was already in the hopper; Lumberjack Competition Blend, which is 1/3 maple, 1/3 hickory and 1/3 cherry.
-It gave a perfect subtle smokey flavour.
+I used what was already in the hopper; Lumberjack Competition Blend, which is 1/3 maple, 1/3 hickory, and 1/3 cherry.
+It gave a perfect subtle smokey flavor.

 No. 3 --> Waiting till after smoking to peel the peaches is the right move.
-It's so much easier, no blanching and ice bath.
-The heat from the smoker allow the peels to just slip off!
+It's so much easier, with no blanching and no ice bath.
+The heat from the smoker allows the peels to just slip off!

 - Lemon juice

 How to make